MrFranksJr/game-of-war/README.md

 ## Conclusion

 So there you have it, I'm slowly but steadily progressing in my journey to becoming a developer.
 I'm getting really comfortable with setting up my game plan when starting the development of a new assignment.
 Thinking through complex solutions before even starting the work has always been my strong suit.
 Getting to use and apply that skill for my own projects is really a lot of fun, and is also what is keeping me engaged and focused to continue the journey.
 That, and the fact that I'm learning so much along the way.

-Kudos to Scrimba, it has been an amazing 7 month journey already and I'm so proud to see my Github grow every day!
+Kudos to Scrimba, it has been an amazing and interesting 7 month journey already and I'm so proud to see my Github grow every day!
+Can't wait to explore React!

 <p align="center">
 <img alt="overview" src="https://raw.githubusercontent.com/MrFranksJr/MrFranksJr/main/assets/game-of-war/game-screen.png">